jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 Eventually most of *Whitebox GAT's* approximately 400 tools [will be ported](tool_porting.md) to *WhiteboxTools*, although this is an immense task.
 Support for vector data (Shapefile/GeoJSON) reading/writing and a topological analysis library (like the Java Topology Suite) will need to be added in order to port the tools involving vector spatial data.
 Opportunities to parallelize algorithms will be sought during porting.
 All new plugin tools will be added to *Whitebox GAT* using this library of functions.

-The library currently contains the following 270 tools, which are each grouped based on their main function into one of the following categories: *Data Tools*, *GIS Analysis*, *Hydrological Analysis*, *Image Analysis*, *LiDAR Analysis*, *Mathematical and Statistical Analysis*, *Stream Network Analysis*, and *Terrain Analysis*.
-To retrieve detailed information about a tool's input arguments and example usage, either use the *-/-toolhelp* command from the terminal, or the *tool_help('tool_name')* function from the *whitebox_tools.py* script.
+The library currently contains the following 271 tools, which are each grouped based on their main function into one of the following categories: *Data Tools*, *GIS Analysis*, *Hydrological Analysis*, *Image Analysis*, *LiDAR Analysis*, *Mathematical and Statistical Analysis*, *Stream Network Analysis*, and *Terrain Analysis*.
+To retrieve detailed information about a tool's input arguments and example usage, either use the *-\-toolhelp* command from the terminal, or the *tool_help('tool_name')* function from the *whitebox_tools.py* script.
 The following is a complete listing of available tools, with brief descriptions, tool parameter, and example usage.

-1. ***AbsoluteValue***
+### ***AbsoluteValue***

 *Description*:
 Calculates the absolute value of every cell in a raster.